Opportunities + resources = positive outcomes. Or, the way in which Wellesley changes the composition of entire fields of study.

 200+ recruiters visit campus each year

-The Center for Work and Service (CWS) counselors advise students at all stages of the career development process.
+The Career Education counselors advise students at all stages of the career development process.
 They are available for drop-in meetings and for counseling by appointment.
 Each year 200+ recruiters visit campus.
-The CWS also provides a lifelong connection to career resources, including the Resource Library, job-searching workshops, and public-sector and nonprofit organizations' contact information.
-The CWS also hosts career fairs including the Not-for-Profit and Public Service Career Fair and Wellesley Women in the Science Job and Internship Fair.
-Each year 200+ recruiters visit campus.
+Career Education also provides a lifelong connection to career resources, including the Resource Library, job-searching workshops, and public-sector and nonprofit organizations' contact information.
+Career Education also hosts career fairs including the Not-for-Profit and Public Service Career Fair and Wellesley Women in the Science Job and Internship Fair.

 The Wellesley Network